 Jason A. Tullis

-Jason A. Tullis is a Professor of Geography in the Department of Geosciences and a member of the Center for Advanced Spatial Technologies.
+Jason A. Tullis is a Professor of Geography in the Department of Geosciences and a member of the Center for Advanced Spatial Technologies (CAST) at University of Arkansas.
 He studied geographic information systems (GIS), remote sensing, and botany with a BS (1999) at Brigham Young University and an MS (2001) and PhD (2003) at University of South Carolina.
-Dr. Tullis' research interests focus on remote sensing and GIS-assisted decision support for ecosystem services and on the application of provenance information in geographic problem solving.
-He teaches Enterprise and Multiuser GIS, Principles of Remote Sensing, Geospatial Unmanned Aircraft Systems (UAS), and Remote Sensing of Natural Resources.
-Dr. Tullis is a contributor to Remote Sensing Handbook (CRC Press) and is a lead author for the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report cycle.
-He served as the Associate Editor of GIScience and Remote Sensing and as a technical adviser to NASA, EPA, and USAID in support of SERVIR’s Mesoamerica, Eastern and Southern Africa, and Himalaya regions.
+Dr. Tullis' research interests focus on remote sensing and GIS-assisted decision support for ecosystem services and on the application of provenance information in GIScience.
+He teaches Enterprise and Multiuser GIS, Principles of Remote Sensing, and Geospatial Unmanned Aircraft Systems (UAS).
+Dr. Tullis was a contributor to Remote Sensing Handbook (CRC Press), a lead author for the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report cycle, and the Associate Editor of GIScience and Remote Sensing.
+He served as a technical adviser to NASA, EPA, and USAID in support of SERVIR’s Mesoamerica, Eastern and Southern Africa, and Himalaya regions, and since late 2019 is the capacity building lead for SERVIR Amazonia.

 - Ph.D., University of South Carolina